-- The liver, spleen, and bone marrow are usually affected, resulting in hepatomegaly, splenomegaly, and bone modeling deformities in addition to an increased propensity for bone infarcts and aseptic necrosis of bone ends.
-In some types, the central nervous system is involved, and life span is significantly shortened. - While the accumulation of glucosylceramide alone is not responsible for the clinical severity of the disease, the primary enzyme defect underlies its pathogenesis.
+- When the lysosomal enzyme activity of glucocerebrosidase is defective, glucocerebroside accumulates in tissue macrophages.
+Occasionally, glucocerebrosidase activity is normal but there is deficiency of saposin C, a cofactor for glucocerebroside.
+The accumulation results in secondary complications of those organs containing histiocytes. - The liver, spleen, and bone marrow are usually affected, resulting in hepatomegaly, splenomegaly, and bone modeling deformities, in addition to an increased propensity for bone infarcts and aseptic necrosis of bone ends.
+In some types, the central nervous system (CNS) is involved, and life span is significantly shortened. - Although the accumulation of glucosylceramide alone is not responsible for the clinical severity of the disease, the primary enzyme defect underlies its pathogenesis.